All-Origin/Knowledge-Base/general/user-exp/Junior Feature Simulations_ Real-World User Feedback.md

-# Brainz Feature Simulations: Real-World User Feedback \& Reactions
+# Junior Feature Simulations: Real-World User Feedback \& Reactions

-This document imagines how actual users would interact with each core feature of Brainz, providing concrete simulation stories, likely reactions, loved aspects, and pain points.
+This document imagines how actual users would interact with each core feature of Junior, providing concrete simulation stories, likely reactions, loved aspects, and pain points.

 ## 1. Account \& Authentication

 **Simulation:**
-A user named Neha signs up using Google SSO, finishes onboarding in under a minute, and is prompted to personalize her Brainz avatar.
+A user named Neha signs up using Google SSO, finishes onboarding in under a minute, and is prompted to personalize her Junior avatar.

 **User Loves:**